lsaravia/AmazonFireTippingPoints/AmazonasFires.md

 ### Fire data and parameters

-We estimate the monthly burned areas from 2001 to the end of 2020 using the NASA Moderate-Resolution Imaging Spectroradiometer (MODIS) burnt area Collection 6 product MCD64A1 @Giglio2016, which has a 500forced with the ignition probabilty  m pixel resolution.
+We estimate the monthly burned areas from 2001 to the end of 2020 using the NASA Moderate-Resolution Imaging Spectroradiometer (MODIS) burnt area Collection 6 product MCD64A1 [@Giglio2016], which has a 500 m pixel resolution.
 To download the data we used Google Earth Engine restricted to the region of interest.
 Each image represents the burned pixels as 1 and the non-burned as 0.
 Then we calculate the burned clusters using 4 nearest neighbours (Von Neumann neighbourhood) and the Hoshen–Kopelman algorithm [@Hoshen1976], each cluster represent a fire event and this allows us to calculate the number and sizes of fire clusters by month.
 We calculate the probability of ignition as the number of clusters that growth from zero in that month, it means that if a fire started in the previous month we avoid to count it, the we divided it by the total number of pixels in the region.

 To estimate the distribution of fire sizes we used an annual period.
 We aggregated the monthly images using a simple superposition, so the anual image has a 1 if it has one or more fires during the year, and 0 if it has none.
-After that we run again the the Hoshen–Kopelman algorithm and obtain the annual fire clusters, and we fitted several distributions to the fire sizes ( power-law, power-law with exponential cut-off, log-normal, and exponential ), we used maximum likelihood to decide which distribution fited best to the data [@Clauset2009].
+After that we run again the the Hoshen–Kopelman algorithm and obtain the annual fire clusters, and we fitted several distributions to the fire sizes ( power-law, power-law with exponential cut-off, log-normal, and exponential ), we used maximum likelihood to decide which distribution fitted best to the data [@Clauset2009].

 ### Modelling the probability of ignition